My print studio is located at:

 FREQUENTLY ASKED QUESTIONS

 FILE TYPEs: The best file formats are TIFF, PSD, JPG, PDF, EPS.
 Sometimes BMP works well.
+[NOTE: Mac formatted USB drives and external hard drives may NOT work on my Windows system.
+Bring files with you but also send them to me first via wetransfer.com]

-RESOLUTION (DPI): Your images as a very general rule of thumb are best at about 300 dpi (dots per inch) at the actual size you want to print them.
+RESOLUTION (DPI): Your images, as a very general rule of thumb, are best at about 300 dpi (dots per inch) at the actual size you want to print them.
 Other higher or even lower resolutions may print very well, depending upon your image.
 If you send me your image(s) I can look at them on the computer screen at their actual print size and see if the image looks printable for you.
 (Please note that by 300 dpi I mean that the image is 'truly' 300 dpi, and has not merely been assigned that resolution afterwards.
 Arbitrarily assigning an image a certain dpi does not make it that resolution, if the image is 'truly' lower than that.
 If you have any doubts it is best just to leave your image at the actual resolution it is and allow me to adjust the size.)

-BORDERS: Important: Think about what kind of blank borders you would like around your print and what size they should be.
+BORDERS: Important: Think about what kind of blank borders you would like added around your print and what size they should be.

-TURN AROUND TIME: If I have the OK to print and the media on hand I can often print the same day.
+TURN AROUND TIME: If I have your OK to print and the media on hand I can often print the same day.
 Sometimes while you wait.
 Some tasks require more time, depending on what they are, especially scanning and color correction.
 Color adjustments can take some time, longer than you may wish to sit waiting.
 Printing and stretching canvases usually takes 3 days or so.
 If you need prints turned around in 24 hours or less there may be a 20% rush fee, depending on the amount of work needed on the image prior to printing.

 TESTS / PROOFS: I highly recommend inexpensive printed test strips of your images prior to final printing, unless you are reasonably certain they are not needed.
 I can even mail you test strips for your review, saving you time traveling to my studio.
 Tests generally are about $2-3 each , depending on the size, number of tests and media.
 They can be extremely helpful in making the print the most accurate possible.